Dylan-Liew/Definitely-Not-Java/docs/02-type.md

 - Subtype relationships:
     - `byte` <: `short` <: `int` <: `long` <: `float` <: `double`
     - `char` <: `int`
-- Widening type conversion happens automatically
-- Narrowing conversion requires explicit casting
+- Java Widening Type conversion allows putting a value of type T into a variable of type S if T <: S